A Lot Like Birds: Reunion (2024–present)

 On December 12, 2023, the band announced that they'd be performing a one-off reunion set at Kill Iconic Fest on March 23, 2024 at The House of Blues in Anaheim.
 Later, an additional show was added to be held on March 21, 2024.
 The reunion line-up consisted of vocalist Kurt Travis, guitarist Michael Franzino, and drummer Joseph Arrington with other musicians brought in as special guests, including bassist Reese Ortenberg (of Eidola), guitarist Greg Almeida (Secret Gardens, ex-VISTA) and vocalist Matthew Fitzpatrick (ex-My Iron Lung).
 With Lockwood being notably absent from this reunion, only material from the albums Travis was involved with was performed at these initial shows, though on later tours the band would begin playing DIVISI material again.

 On May 17, 2024, A Lot Like Birds were announced as a support act for Saosin at their California shows on May 30 and 31, 2024.
 Then, on June 18, 2024, the band was announced as support for Hail The Sun on their 'Wake' 10 Year Anniversary tour the same year.
 On August 10, 2024, Andy Cizek of Monuments and Makari was announced as a touring co-vocalist taking over harsh vocal duties during this tour.
 Cizek departed the tour toward its conclusion and harsh vocals were taken over by Blair de Leon for its remainder.
 In 2025, Cizek returned to touring with the band.

 In a Reddit AMA on October 29th, 2024, touring guitarist Greg Almeida stated that to the best of his knowledge, the band intended to record new music in the future.

 From May to June of 2025, A Lot Like Birds joined The Fall of Troy on their tour for the 20th anniversary of Doppelgänger.

 On July 11, 2025, the band announced their first headlining tour since reuniting.
 Later that month, they announced that they would be releasing new music for the first time in 8 years that October, featuring Travis and Cizek on vocals, Almeida on guitar, and Ortenberg on bass.

 A Lot Like Birds released "When in Love" featuring Geoff Rickly of Thursday on October 1, 2025, marking their first official release following their reunion.
-The description for the song's music video confirmed Cizek as an official member of the band's lineup.
+The description for the song's music video confirmed Cizek as an official member of the band's lineup, and a formal announcement of his membership was later made on social media.

+On August 10, 2026, the band posted a video confirming a fifth studio album was in the works and teasing collaboration with producer Sam Pura and guitarist Zachary Garren.
+On August 18, they released the single "Mausoleum," with an accompanying music video and announcement of their signing to Born Losers Records.